jhh02/1800_202210_BBY21/README.md

 ## General Info

 This browser based web application to ...
-*Hi, this is Arshnoor Kaur.
+* Hi, this is Arshnoor Kaur.
 I am excited about this project because this is my first team project
 * Hi, my name is Jun.
 I'm excited about this project because I get to learn git.
-* Hi my name a jeff
+* Hi, my name is Blainel, I'm excited about this project Because.

 ## Technologies